loading...

 Yes.
 Friends or family may pick up your packet on your behalf by providing a copy of your Packet Pick-up ticket.

-• START LINE & FINISH FAQs
+• START & FINISH LINE FAQs

 Where is the start line located?